 How to Crochet a Magic Ring

-You can follow along by video below or my step-by-step text and photo tutorial further down the page …
+I want to show you step-by-step how to crochet a magic ring.
+You can follow along by video below or my written and photo tutorial further down the page …

 To make a magic ring, make a loop with the yarn around your fingers with the tail end of the yarn behind the working yarn (the yarn coming from the skein) and leaving a tail about 6 inches long (see Fig. 1).
 Hold the place where the yarn overlaps between your thumb and forefinger (Fig. 2).